 It is normally considered good practice for the level of fidelity guarantee insurance to cover the level of cash and investment balances.
-At the time of our review cash and investments totalled some £778,000 against insurance cover of £500,000.
+At the time of our interim review cash and investments totalled some £778,000 against insurance cover of £500,000.

 R1 The Council should increase its level of fidelity guarantee insurance in line with its cash and investment balances.
+(Insurance has now been increased to £1m).